Stop Worrying, and Learn to Love Free WiFi

-Inspired by David Precht’s great article on Medium about the ethics of using coffee shops, I really wanted to look at this idea of using free Wifi in these sorts of establishments.
-As coffee lover, blogger, and a rather rabid Internet user, I’m likely the category these companies target.
+Inspired by David Precht’s great article on Medium about the ethics of using coffee shops, I really wanted to look at this idea of using free Wi-Fi in these sorts of establishments.
+As a coffee lover, blogger, and a rather rabid Internet user, I’m likely the target.
 With more and more of us working for ourselves from home, we’re increasingly plunking our collective butts down in the local Starbucks, ordering a drink and connecting.
-By my count, the numbers coffee shop and fast food chains that offer free Wifi in Canada are increasing rapidly.
+By my count, the numbers of coffee shops and fast-food chains that offer free Wi-Fi in Canada are increasing rapidly.
 In fact, I am sitting in a coffee shop as I write this.

 In short: How much time is too much time in a coffee shop?
 How do they see us WiFi users?
 Where do we draw the line at Internet use in an establishment that offers free Wifi?

-What were faced with is a service that cannot improve capacity (Starbucks isn’t going to rebuild the entire store) and economics of offering a service for free on the implied basis of a (or multiple) purchases.
-Surely, the idea is to get people into an establishment, keep them there, and ultimately have them continue to buy product.
+What we’re faced with is a service that cannot improve capacity (Starbucks isn’t going to rebuild the entire store) and the economics of offering a service for free on the implied basis of a (or multiple) purchase.
+Surely, the idea is to get people into an establishment, keep them there, and ultimately have them continue to buy products.
 We aren’t signing contracts that give us X gigabytes of data or a block of time for each purchase, or are we?

 The idea that we should think about those that run the establishment and be concerned with their welfare is misguided.
 Every establishment is going to sell every product they have in a manner to maximize profits, remain competitive, and improve customer satisfaction.
 This is why the dining room stays clean.
 This is why they are nice to us.
 This is why special discounts and promotions exist.
 This is why they clean washrooms.
 We are free to simply urinate or go full-on number two explosion in a toilet if we wanted.
 It’s part of the basic services provided by a location to make the place appealing (granted, some locations do better than others).
 We aren’t going to start talking about being compassionate by peeing less in a Starbucks washroom, are we?